-Limerick leads the way in innovative new approaches to children's library services.
+Limerick leads the way in innovative new approaches to services for children.

 In 1965 Newsbeat reported from Limerick on the new library services available to children.
 Limerick County Librarian Daniel Doyle comments on the success of the new library services available to children through schools.

 Three years previously, Limerick County Library began a new scheme focusing on children putting 40,000 books into circulation in schools.
 The Limerick project became a pilot scheme for the rest of the country.
 Specially trained children's librarians were appointed to implement the scheme with the focus on information literacy.
 The children are now producing their own books based on what they have been able to learn.